Cost to Tile a Bathroom

 Supply Only Cost

 When you add up the price of your tiles, don’t forget to buy tile for an area of about 10% more than you actually need.
-You need this extra because some of the tiles will need to be cut down to fit the shape of the room, so there is some wastage.
-The extra tiles also give you an allowance for breakages.
+You need this extra because some of the tiles will need to be cut down to fit the shape of the room, and the extra tiles will also give you an allowance for breakages.

 When looking at the price of tiles, you may see the price quoted in different ways.
 You will likely see both costs per tile and cost per m².
 The cost per tile can be deceptive, so it is best to compare the price per m².